onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

+As you can see in the transaction code, it takes two account addresses and
+two token amounts as arguments.
+As described in the documentation referred above, you
+need to indicate the arguments without any flags but in the right order.

-Please execute this transaction as the administrator, indicating both the receiving
+Please execute this transaction now as the administrator, indicating both the receiving
-account addresses (which usually do not differ in the local environment),
+account addresses (which usually do not differ in the local environment, but please
-and the token amounts:
+double check the `flow.json` file), and the token amounts (30.0 and 150.0 in this case):

 ```console
 flow transactions send transactions/tx_02_MintTokens.cdc "0x01cf0e2f2f715450" "0x179b6b1cb6755e31" 30.0 150.0 --signer emulator-account
 ```

-{TODO: Explain how we are passing arguments to transactions via the CLI}

 ## Create the proposals for voting